FatimaMHelmy/ITI_9MonthsDiploma/OPTIMIZATION_COURSE/InterviewQuestions.md

 Pros:

-    It makes the training much faster as it only works on one instance at a time.
+    1:It makes the training much faster as it only works on one instance at a time.
-    It become easier to train large datasets
+    2:It become easier to train large datasets "at good adjustment"

 Cons: